-He has written articles and scholarly publications for Truthout, openDemocracy, Fusion TV, The Miami Herald, NPR’s Latino USA, World Policy Institute, Global Voices Online, Mic.com, the World Politics Review, the Georgetown and Yale Journal of International Affairs.
+He has written articles and scholarly publications for Truthout, openDemocracy, Fusion TV, The Miami Herald, NPR’s Latino USA, Public Radio International, World Policy Institute, Global Voices Online, Mic.com, the World Politics Review, the Georgetown and Yale Journal of International Affairs.

-As a result, he has become a sought-after commentator, with more than 350 appearances on English and Spanish-language media outlets.
+As a result, he has become a sought-after commentator, with more than 350 appearances on English and Spanish-language media outlets such as CNN en Español, Al Jazeera, NTN24, Univision, Telemundo, France24 and Voice of America, to name a few.

 His work also marries the importance of storytelling and public policy discourse to promote commonsense legislation.
 He has crafted and implemented communications strategies for the United Nations, the Center for Budget and Policy Priorities, the Center for American Progress, The Opportunity Agenda and the Patient-Centered Outcomes Research Institute, among other non-profit organizations.